usnistgov/SFA/README.md

 # NIST STEP File Analyzer and Viewer

 A pre-built Windows version of NIST STEP File Analyzer and Viewer (SFA) is available [here](https://www.nist.gov/services-resources/software/step-file-analyzer-and-viewer).
-There is no Linux version.

 These are the instructions for building the NIST STEP File Analyzer and Viewer from the source code.
 SFA generates a spreadsheet and visualization from an ISO 10303 Part 21 STEP file.
 More information, sample spreadsheets and visualizations, and documentation about SFA is available on the website including the [STEP File Analyzer and Viewer User Guide](https://www.nist.gov/publications/step-file-analyzer-and-viewer-user-guide-update-5).